3.1. One-year admissions suspension

 3.3.
 Program closure

-Program faculty, the dean of the school or college where the program is located, or the Rackham dean may recommend that the Rackham Executive Board close a graduate program.
-This may occur when enrollment activity has stopped (no enrollment for five years or more or very intermittent enrollment over a ten-year period) or the program can no longer be offered at an acceptable level of quality because of lack of resources, including qualified faculty, or declining commitment by the faculty of the unit(s) where it is located.
+The program chair or director, the dean of the school or college where the program is located, or the Rackham dean may recommend that the Rackham Executive Board close a graduate program.
+This may occur when enrollment activity has stopped (no enrollment for five years or more or very intermittent enrollment over a ten-year period) or the program can no longer be offered at an acceptable level of quality because of lack of resources, including qualified graduate faculty, or declining commitment by the faculty of the unit(s) where it is located.
 The request to close a program should confirm support of the program’s graduate faculty.

 Executive Board approval is required to close a program.
-Requests must explain the reasons, when it should take effect, and a plan for providing courses, advising, and support for current students until they graduate, transfer to another program, or leave the University.
+Requests must explain the reasons, when it should take effect, and a plan for providing courses, advising, and support for current students until they graduate, transfer to another program, or leave the university.
 The dean of the school or college must provide written approval.
-If a dean proposes closing a program, the Graduate School will ask program faculty to provide a written response to the proposed closure and share this with the Executive Board.
+If a dean proposes closing a program, the graduate school will ask the program’s graduate faculty to provide a written response to the proposed closure and share this with the Executive Board.